sardeq/BoomBx/README.md

 - After you have restarted your device, Go to settings make sure CABLE Input is set to playback device and your microphone as microphone input
 - Set your input in your game/discord to Cable OUTPUT
 - Add your own audios and Play them!
-## Your friends will definitely hear it but lets say you want to hear them as well, go to sound properties, navigate to Cable OUTPUT under Recording, Go to it's properties then go to Listen then check Listen to this device.
-> Note this step won't be necassary in the next version this is just a quick fix for it.

 ## ✨ Key Features